 STIPS - Space Telescope Imaging Product Simulator

-The Space Telescope Imaging Product Simulator for the Nancy Grace Roman Space Telescope, or STIPS , is used to simulate realistic post-pipeline astronomical scenes for WFI corresponding to Level 2 (L2) data products, which are also described in Data Levels and Products.
+The Space Telescope Imaging Product Simulator for the Nancy Grace Roman Space Telescope, or STIPS , is used to simulate realistic astronomical scenes for WFI similar to Level 2 (L2) data products from the exposure level pipeline, which are described in Data Levels and Products.

 What is STIPS?

-STIPS is the Space Telescope Imaging Product Simulator and is designed to create image simulations for the Nancy Grace Roman Space Telescope's Wide Field Instrument (WFI).
-It produces post-pipeline astronomical scenes for any number of sensor chip assembly (SCA) detectors, including the entire 18-SCA WFI.
-STIPS has the ability to add instrumental distortion (if available) as well as calibration residuals from flatfields, dark currents, and cosmic rays.
-Additionally, it includes an estimate of Poisson and readout noise to the simulations, but does not include instrument saturation or non-linearity effects.
+STIPS stands for Space Telescope Imaging Product Simulator, and is a tool crafted to generate simulated images for the Nancy Grace Roman Space Telescope's Wide Field Instrument (WFI).
+It can generate post-pipeline astronomical scenes for any number of Sensor Chip Assemblies (SCA), encompassing the entire 18-SCA WFI.
+STIPS includes instrumental distortion (if available), along with calibration residuals originating from flatfields, dark currents, and cosmic rays.
+Furthermore, it includes an estimate of Poisson and readout noise in the simulations, although it does not cover instrument saturation and non-linearity effects.
+The software obtains instrument and filter parameters for the WFI directly from Pandeia and approximates Point Spread Functions (PSFs) at any pixel location by interpolating over a grid of nine evenly-distributed, SCA-specific PSFs generated with WebbPSF , the PSF modeling software for the WFI.
+Generally, the resulting flux measurements are expected to be within ~10% of those generated by Pandeia .

 Figure of STIPS M13 Demo